cchipman21804/EnterpriseCOBOLv6.3/README.md

 It accepts terms less than one year by entering decimal years.
 SAVINGS runs interactively in a Unix shell or from the TSO READY prompt.

+THRMST3K.cbl
+This is a duplicate of RES2TEMP.cbl

+TOPACCTS.cbl
+This is my successful submission to the MTM2020 CBL exercise.
+JCL is also found in the source code comments.

 WINDCHIL.cbl
 "Wind Chill Calculator"
 Calculates the wind chill from the outside air temperature and the wind speed.